elastic/rally/docs/command_line_reference.rst

    esrally --pipeline=benchmark-only --target-hosts=10.17.0.5:9200,10.17.0.6:9200

 This will run the benchmark against the hosts 10.17.0.5 and 10.17.0.6 on port 9200.
-See ``client-options`` if you use Shield and need to authenticate or Rally should use https.
+See ``client-options`` if you use X-Pack Security and need to authenticate or Rally should use https.

 ``quiet``
 ~~~~~~~~~